alidaf/raspberryPi/README.md

 A simple command line program to test adjusting ALSA mixer controls.
 Use piListMixers to find out which mixer controls are available.

+###piInfo:

+A collection of tools to provide information for the Raspberry Pi -
+	-p prints out a full pin layout with labels and GPIO numbers.
+	-m lists ALSA mixers for all available cards.
+	-c lists ALSA controls for all available cards.
+	-g <pin>  Returns corresponding GPIO for pin number.
+	-h <gpio> Returns corresponding pin number for GPIO.

 ###testTab:

 A test of an alternative rotary encoder routine using a state machine and simple polling.
 Consumes CPU!
+Ony useful as a demonstration.

 ###testTabInt:

 A test of an alternative rotary encoder routine using a state machine and interrupts.
+Low CPU usage and works well without debouncing filters on the encoder pins.
+This has now been incorporated into piRotEnc.

 ###thx1138:

 ALSA experimentation to test analysing streams and help me develop a spectrum analyser and digital VU metering.
-Not currently useful.
+Not currently useful but will hopefully use the GPU_FFT library to avoid overloading the CPU.

 ---
 #### Instructions for installing the package manually in Tiny Core Linux and it's derivatives.